Free Christmas Craft Projects!

 popcorn cool thoroughly before handling).

-can also alternate different colored jelly beans, jujubes, or cranberries
+You can also alternate different colored jelly beans, jujubes, or

 Candy Train Craft